MichaelBukatin/Ceiling-Fan-Coil-HVAC---Connection-Sabiana/README.md

 Work was done without power

+I tried on the required length of cables and cut them, laid the cables at an adequate bend, and secured them with cable ties.

 Main power: supplied L and N to the block

 Electromagnetic valve: connected a pair of wires to the corresponding terminals (usually marked as VALVE/VALV or goes through a relay, look in the manual for accuracy since I did not have the inscriptions).
 Fixed (in my case it was a white cable).